Reposting after adding the US Navy Sailors

 Marx Gallant Men US Infantry

 The Gallant Men, were 5 figures modeled after the characters in a TV series.
 They were released in 1963 as part of a 'Gallant Men' playset.
-They are a bit hard to get and there seems to be a strong emotional attachment to them which makes them a bit pricey.
+They are a bit hard to get and there seems to be a strong emotional attachment to them from the folks who grew up with them, which makes them a bit pricey.
 From left to right they are Lt.
 Kimbro, Pvt.
 D'Angelo, Sgt.
 McKenna, Conley Wright (the war correspondent) and Capt.
 Benedict.
 All very well sculpted, probably better than the rest of the Marx GI figures, although unfortunately, they are not in the most active poses.
-The Gallant Men were notable for being able to take on large number of enemy forces and defeat them with minimum casualties, the Gallant Men obviously not among them.
+The Gallant Men were notable for being able to take on large number of enemy forces and defeat them with minimum casualties; the Gallant Men obviously not among them.

 Marx US Paratroops